Erik-EEI/otp-ticket-service/docs/APIReference.md

 To exercise the endpoint via Postman, follow these steps:

 1. **Download and Install Postman:** If you don't have postman desktop agent, download and install Postman from [here](https://www.postman.com/downloads/).
+   ( If you are using the website, you do not have to do steps 2 )
 2. **Import Postman Collections:**
    - Download the provided Postman collections for the Ticket Service Module and the Partner Module.
    - Open Postman and import these collections.
 To import, click on the "Import" button in the top left corner of the Postman window, select the downloaded JSON files, and then click "Open".